 Poorly conditioned athletes are at the highest risk of developing Achilles tendonitis.
 Participating in activities that involve sudden stops and starts and repetitive jumping (e.g., basketball, tennis, dancing) increases the risk for the condition.
 It often develops following sudden changes in activity level, training on poor surfaces, or wearing inappropriate footwear.

-Stages of Achilles Tendonitis
+The Three Stages of Achilles Tendonitis

 Peritenonitis is characterized by localized pain during or following activity.
 As this condition progresses, pain often develops earlier on during activity, with decreased activity, or while at rest.

 Tendinosis is a degenerative condition that usually does not produce symptoms (i.e., is asymptomatic).
 It may cause swelling or a hard knot of tissue (nodule) on the back of the leg.

 Peritenonitis with tendinosis results in pain and swelling with activity.
 As this condition progresses, partial or complete tendon rupture may occur.